grindsa/acme2certifier/docs/ejbca.md

 - ca_bundle - optional - ca certificate chain in pem format needed to validate the EJBCA server certificate - can be True/False or a filename (default: True)
 - username - EJBCA username
 - username_variable - *optional* - name of the environment variable containing the EJBCA username (a configured `username` parameter in acme_srv.cfg takes precedence)
-- username_append_cn - *optional* - add common-name (or 1st SAN) to EJBCA username to allow a better differenciation in the EJBCA-UI
+- username_append_cn - *optional* - add common-name (or 1st SAN) to EJBCA username to allow a better differentiation in the EJBCA-UI
 - enrollment_code - enrollment code
 - enrollment_code_variable - *optional* - name of the environment variable containing the enrollment_code for the EJBCA user (a configured `enrollment_code` parameter in acme_srv.cfg takes precedence)
 - cert_profile_name - name of the certificate profile